Comprehensive Eye Care

 Preparing for the Exam

-When you call to make an eye appointment at Regional Eye Associates, please be prepared to describe any current vision problem(s).
-In addition, it is important to ask if your up coming eye examination will affect your vision temporarily and if you will need someone to drive you home.
-You may also want to ask about the cost of the exam, if your insurance plan will cover your visit, and how payment is handled.
+When you call to make an eye appointment at Regional Eye Associates.
+Please be prepared to describe any current vision problem(s).
+In addition, it is important to ask if your up coming eye examination will affect your vision temporarily.
+Especially, if you will need someone to drive you home.
+Also, you may want to ask about the cost of the exam.
+For one thing, to make sure your insurance plan will cover your visit.
+Or, how payment is handled.

 - Symptoms of current eye problems (flashes of light, difficulty seeing at night, temporary double vision, loss of vision)